Shim et al. 2004 — Mercury and fatty acids in canned tuna, salmon, and mackerel

 Key numbers

-Total Hg in canned fish (ppb, wet weight), by product type
+Total Hg and EPA+DHA in canned fish, aggregated by product form

-Each value is the grand mean of duplicate analyses of 3 lots with 4 composites each (tuna samples 1–10) or duplicate analyses of 4 composites (salmon and mackerel, samples 11–14).
-Limit of detection: 0.01 ng total Hg.
+Each tuna row in the source is the grand mean of duplicate analyses from 3 lots with 4 composites.
+Salmon and mackerel rows are duplicate analyses of 4 composites.
+Limit of detection for total Hg: 0.01 ng total Hg.

 Summary by product category:

-FDA action level for commercial fish: 1000 ppb.
+FDA action level for commercial fish under CPG 540.600: 1000 ppb methylmercury expressed as mercury in the edible portion.
 No sample exceeded this level.

 EPA + DHA content by product type: